santaclarauniversity/scu-bulletins/undergraduate-bulletin/markdown files/2022-2023/chapter-3/WomensandGenderStudies.md

 ### 59. Feminist Approach to Disability Studies

 This course explores the social construction of dis/ability by taking a critical, intersectional, and feminist approach to disability studies.
-Through course readings, online responses to readings, select film screenings, and in class discussion we\'ll fully examine the \'social model\' and radical models of dis/ability that approach the study of dis/abled bodies (and minds) through ever-shifting historical, socio-cultural, and political formations.
+Through course readings, online responses to readings, select film screenings, and in class discussion we'll fully examine the 'social model' and radical models of dis/ability that approach the study of dis/abled bodies (and minds) through ever-shifting historical, socio-cultural, and political formations.
 Cross-listed with ETHN 59.
 (4 Units)

 ### 76. Violence Against Women